judithmarg/judithmarg/README.md

 - 👋 Hi, I’m @judithmarg
 - 👀 I’m interested in coding and programming
-- 🌱 I’m currently learning engineering
+- 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on -.**-
 - 📫 How to reach me judithmargaritapacollalli@gmail.com

 <!---